University Lecture Series

 Provides an overview of key contemporary social policy issues within the context of globalising economic processes and continuing gendered and racialised divisions.
 Discusses the way in which debates around social policy are constructed and the implications this has for social justice.
 Case studies may include food and health, technology, indigeneity and children.

-Lecturers: Moeata Keil
+Lecturer: Moeata Keil

 Thursday 5:00 pm – 6:00 pm